blackbaud/skyux1/.github/CONTRIBUTING.md

 ### Visual regression tests

-We run visual regression tests through Browserstack using [webdrivercss](https://github.com/webdriverio/webdrivercss).
+We run visual regression tests through Browserstack using [webdriverio](http://webdriver.io/) and [wdio-visual-regression-service](https://github.com/zinserjan/wdio-visual-regression-service).
 To run these tests against a local selenium server you will need [GraphicsMagick](http://www.graphicsmagick.org/) for image processing installed on your system.

 ##### Mac OS X using [Homebrew](http://mxcl.github.io/homebrew/)
 ```sh